free-as-in-freedom/seamless-sunshine/README.md

 ![image](https://github.com/user-attachments/assets/dc6adb5a-fcd8-4d56-a082-1e3a66332583)

-### Configure Sunshine for your resolution and framerate.
+### Configure Sunshine for your resolution and frame rate.
 Next, go into your Sunshine management console (likely at [https://localhost:47990/](https://localhost:47990/), and log in and go to **Configuration > Audio/Video** and scroll to the bottom.

 Make sure your settings in Sunshine match your Steam Deck's resolution/display: